Maha to allow industries in green, orange zones to resume: CM

-Maharashtra Chief Minister Uddhav Thackeray on Sunday said industries based in green and orange coronavirus zones of the state will be allowed to resume operations, but in a restricted manner.
-In a video message, he also said that industries which are ready to provideaccommodation to their workers during the lockdown will be given food grain supply and permission for raw material from the state.
+Maharashtra Chief Minister Uddhav Thackeray on Sunday said industries based in green and orange coronavirus zones of the state will be allowed to resume operations from April 20, but in a restricted manner.
+In a video message, he also said that industries which are ready to provide accommodation to their workers during the lockdown will be given food grain supply and permission for raw material from the state.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)